kklash/wordlist4096/README.md

 |Every word is uniquely identifiable by at most the first four characters.|Allows fast automated interpretation when typing words as input.|
 |The [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) between every word in the wordlist is at least 2.|Reduces the risk of typos which could convert one valid word into another valid one by accident.|

-# :rotating_light: :warning: WARNING :warning: :rotating_light:

-### wordlist4096 is **NOT YET FINALIZED**

-Until this warning is removed, wordlist4096 is still open for contributions and may be changed at any time.
-Once the wordlist is finalized and ready for release, this warning will be removed and a `v1.0.0` tag will be pushed to Github.

 ## Antecedents

 This project was inspired by the following natural-language encoding projects: